 We are the only hotels in the centre of Rome to offer a the exclusive free of charge FCO - Leonardo da Vinci airport pick-up service, upon request and notification of your flight details.

-When you send a request for a reservation through this website, it will go directly to Hotel Atlante Star, and you will receive a reply written by someone from Hotel Atlante Star...not an automated reply.
-You will be able to write back asking all your questions.
+When you send a request for a reservation through this website, it will go directly to Hotel Atlante Star, and you will receive a reply written by someone from Hotel Atlante Star, to whom you can write back asking all your questions.
 They can also assist you with other reservations such as restaurants, events and more!

 The Rome Hotel Atlante Garden Palace features 70 luxury guestrooms all of superior quality and all equipped with a great range of modern conveniences and home comforts.
 The array of facilities that comes as standard in every luxury guestroom serves to complement the beautiful décor, defined by an elegance that only emerges from classical Italian design.